datapractice/machinelearners/log.md

 ## Thu 09 Mar 2017 11:05:12 GMT
 - reached p57 of part2 of copyedits.
 That's 31 pages today, roughly halfway through ch6 patterns.
 If I do 30 pages tomorrow and 30 pages on monday, that will basically finish this big chunk.
 I could also just focus on getting part1 working properly

+## Fri 10 Mar 2017 11:48:55 GMT
+- starting at p57 of part2; doing 30 pages gets me to 87
+- made it to 89.
+But that means 55 pages to get done on weekend/Monday.
+If I could 10 more today, that would help.